-Since the Ride has been Re-imagined as Soarin’ around the world, as opposed to Over California the theme has got a little lost.
-With the Grizzly Peak land themed around northern Californias forest Parks, the Roll of Grizzly Airfield as the take-off points for Californian Scenic flights made a lot of sense, now these flights are worldwide it is a bit of a stretch to see how a small airfield could operate these flights…We guess Themeparks don’t have to make that much sense.
+Since the Ride has been Re-imagined as Soarin’ around the world‘, as opposed to Over California the theme has got a little lost.
+With the Grizzly Peak land themed around northern California forest Parks, the Roll of Grizzly Airfield as the take-off point for Californian Scenic flights made a lot of sense, now these flights are worldwide it is a bit of a stretch to see how a small airfield could operate these flights…We guess Themeparks don’t have to make that much sense.

 Let’s back up a little and look at the ride tech.
-The Main Theatre is a Giant domed 180° Projection Screen that is utilized high tech Lazer projection in ultra High Res and High Frame rates.
+The Main Theatre is a Giant domed 180° Projection Screen that is utilized high-tech Lazer projection in ultra High Res and High Frame rates.
 You are seated in one of three rows, each one behind the other, with an under-seat storage bag for your personal belongings.
-Once secured the three rows the entire three rows are lifted up so they are not on top of each other with your feet dangling in mid-air.
+Once secured the entire three rows are lifted up so they are now on top of each other with your feet dangling in mid-air.
 This mechanical transformation is impressive enough and even just dangling there, quite a good way off the ground is pretty exhilarating!

 Once the Film Starts, however, things get seriously impressive.
 The Ride seating is moved forward into the dome so when the projection starts all you can see is the screen and this leads to a real feeling you are actually flying in the movie.
 Wind effects, water splashes, and scents all add to the feeling you genuinely are soarin’ around the different locals.

-The Whole ride system drops, banks and rises along with the projection and the feeling of speed and movement is almost completely convincing, you raise your feet as you clip mountains, rocks or the great wall of China, you flinch as kites, whales, and eagles head-on collision courses with your flight path.
-Rich scents of Ozone, Fresh Grass and Lotus Blossom fill the air as you sweep over Icy oceans, African Savannahs and the Taj Mahal.
+The Whole ride system drops, banks, and rises along with the projection, and the feeling of speed and movement is almost completely convincing, you raise your feet as you clip mountains, rocks, or the great wall of China, and you flinch as kites, whales, and eagles head-on collision courses with your flight path.
+Rich scents of Ozone, Fresh Grass, and Lotus Blossom fill the air as you sweep over Icy oceans, African Savannahs, and the Taj Mahal.

-The Finale of the ride see’s guests arrive back at Disneyland just in time for the evening’s fireworks display as the ride sweeps in low over Mainstreet and into the fireworks as they burst over sleeping beauty castle.
+The Finale of the ride see’s guests arrive back at Disneyland just in time for the evening’s fireworks display as the ride sweeps in low over Mainstreet and into the fireworks as they burst over the Sleeping Beauty castle.